 There is a real split between those who advocate holding property as part of your portfolio (Rich Dad Poor Dad, many FIRE community members for example), and those who don’t (Pete Mathew, JL Collins).

 There are now several ways to investing property, with varying levels of work required, risk, and potential profits.
 I will summarise them here.

 Become a hated landlord (and stay away from the Guardian!), buy a property and rent it out, either privately or via the local authority.
 High risk in terms of ongoing problems with tenants, costly void periods, and an increasingly unfavourable tax regime.
 This is what I’m currently working toward, as I wish to have an income-generating assets for the future.

 You can learn all about property investing by spending several thousand £ on the sort of workshops advertised annoyingly loudly on social media, or, as i have been doing, listen to the back catalogue of The Property Podcast and learn it all.
-It takes time (I’m up to 160 podcasts; 2 year’s worth still to go), but it’s free and unbiased.
+It takes time, but it’s free and unbiased.
 Nobody stood next to a hired Lamborghini telling you you too can make £zillions in just some simple steps.

 Crowd funded Property

 There are now a variety or websites which allow you to pool your money with other investors to buy Buy to Let property.

 This includes Property Painters, Property Moose, and Bricklane, all of which I’ve used.